xxthink/jem/branches/HM-16.6-JEM-2.0-dev/source/App/utils/parcat/readme.md

 Restrictions
 ------------

-parcat currently supports only JEM 2.0 bitstreams.
+parcat currently supports only JEM-2.0 and JEM-3.0 bitstreams.
 Support for HM 16.9 bitstreams is scheduled.